jmuehlenberg/multiprinterpkg/README.md

 ## Customization

 If you need to add specific printer options, include them in the last column of your `printers.csv` in the form of `option1=value1 option2=value2`.

-## License

-This project is open source under the MIT license.